5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 ### Understanding Wildcard Entries
 **WildCard** - A wildcard entry is used to provide response for subdomains that do not exist.
 For e.g. let's say we have a domain example.com.
 If we set a wildcard record for *.example.com and give it the value example.com then the requests for all the non-existent subdomains of example.com (for e.g. abcd.example, blah.example.com) will point to example.com.
 In the information gathering stage of a penestration test of a website, it is important to identify the subdomains and the ip-addresses corresponding to them.
 Introducing a Wildcard feature reduces this to a small extent.

-**Bypassing Wildcard entries** - In case wildcard entries are set on a particular domain,
+**Bypassing Wildcard entries** - In case wildcard entries are set on a particular domain, they could be bypassed to reveal information about it's subdomains.
+This is done by brute forcing the subdomains.
+We have a wordlist in which we contain the subdomain names we want to test the domain against.
+Then we do a ping of all these subdomains. if these domains resolve to an IP-address different
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3OTY5MTA3NiwxNjI1OTEzMzMxLDE0OD
+eyJoaXN0b3J5IjpbLTE0NTE4NTk5ODksMTYyNTkxMzMzMSwxND
-czNDQ2MTQsMTc0NDU3NjUzLDIwMzc3MzYzNDAsNzIyMTE0MzQ2
+g3MzQ0NjE0LDE3NDQ1NzY1MywyMDM3NzM2MzQwLDcyMjExNDM0
-LDYwOTI4MjU5Myw3MTM4MTE0ODMsLTE2OTIzNzcxNCwzNTY5MD
+Niw2MDkyODI1OTMsNzEzODExNDgzLC0xNjkyMzc3MTQsMzU2OT
-YyOSw4ODgxMjYzMDQsNDMyNzcwODk4LDQwNzQ4MjE0OCwtMjA4
+A2MjksODg4MTI2MzA0LDQzMjc3MDg5OCw0MDc0ODIxNDgsLTIw
-ODc0NjYxMl19
+ODg3NDY2MTJdfQ==
 -->